 4. Personal Financial Situation

-Down Payment: The size of your down payment can significantly affect your mortgage terms and monthly payments.
-While a 20% down payment is ideal to avoid private mortgage insurance (PMI), many lenders offer options with lower down payments.
+Down Payment: Your down payment amount can really affect your mortgage terms and monthly payments.
+While a 20% down payment is good because it enables the buyer to avoid paying any private mortgage insurance (PMI), many lenders nowadays are offering lending alternatives even with a down payment lower than 20%.

-Debt-to-Income Ratio: Lenders assess your debt-to-income ratio to ensure you can afford the mortgage payments.
-A lower ratio increases your chances of getting approved for a loan.
+Debt-to-Income Ratio: In reviewing your application for a loan, the debt to income ratio has to be assessed to ensure that the prospective borrower can afford monthly mortgage payments.
+A lower ratio increases your chances of securing a loan.

 5. Future Plans and Stability